Taking the SAT with Accommodations

 - Students approved for extended time in math only will receive extended time only for the Math Test.

-- Extended time in written expression, Speaking and Listening, does not apply to the SAT.
+- Extended time in written expression, speaking and listening, does not apply to the SAT.

-For time and one-half (+50%), the SAT is 4 hours and 30 minutes of testing time, plus breaks:
+- With time and one-half (+50%), the SAT takes 3 hours and 21 minutes, plus breaks.

 Approval for Extended Time May Include Extra Breaks